laurabpaulsen/EEG_and_mouse_tracking/README.md

         [ ] When done make buttons transparent

     [ ] Calculate reaction time

-    [X] Decide when the mouse should return to original position (maybe when images are shown?) - otherwise you can move the mouse beforehand
+    [ ] Decide on duration for fixation

     [ ] Fix monitor things - currently only works when fullscreen = False

-    [ ] Set up experimental trials as well'
+    [ ] Set up experimental trials as well

         [ ] Figure out how to repeat three times (do we just copy and paste in the csv-file or is there a smart code implementation)